 The housing market here in the US is booming.
 And with this exponential growth comes a re-evaluation of what we want in a new home build.
-The year 2020 saw the world spending most of its time at home.
-This allowed homeowners to determine what they’re looking for in a house, and homebuilders face 2021 head-on, ready to deliver on these new demands.
-Below we outline the five trends shaping the home builder industry in 2021.
+This allowed homeowners to determine what they’re looking for in a house, and homebuilders face 2023 head-on, ready to deliver on these new demands.
+Below we outline the five trends shaping the home builder industry in 2023.

 1. Utilizing Solar Energy

 Electricity costs continue to rise.
-In fact, from 2020 to 2021, the price of residential electricity increased by nearly three percent.
-With many homeowners choosing to build from the ground up, the home building industry is seeing a push toward solar panel installation as homeowners try to escape the high costs of electric energy.
+The price of residential electricity increased by nearly three percent recently.
+With many homeowners choosing to build from the ground up, the home building industry is pushing toward solar panel installation as homeowners try to escape the high costs of electric energy.

 Solar energy proves to be a cost-effective alternative to electricity.
-Homeowners can save thousands each year when they opt for solar energy, which is the driving force behind the uptick in solar panel installations among home builders.
+Homeowners can save thousands each year when they opt for solar energy, which is the driving force behind home builders’ uptick in solar panel installations.
 But solar panels offer more benefits than just a lower electric bill.

 Solar energy equipment requires almost no upkeep.
 Once installed, solar panels rarely have issues that require maintenance or repair.
 Many solar companies offer warranties or contracts that state the company will come out and take care of any issues.
 Traditional electric companies charge fees for these same services.